truffls/coding-challenge-message-templates/src/services/README.md

 }
 ```

-In the case of an error the different functions return an object which bases on [JSON-API errors](https://jsonapi.org/format/#errors-processing).
+In the case of an error, the different functions return an object which bases on [JSON-API errors](https://jsonapi.org/format/#errors-processing).